-Ananda currently has 6 acres of farmland fenced and irrigated in the Village center, as well as another 10 acres in gardens and orchards near people’s homes.
+Ananda currently has 6 acres of CCOF (California Certified Organic Farmers) farmland fenced and irrigated in the Village center, as well as another 10 acres in gardens and orchards near individuals’ homes.
 Members run CSAs (community supported, or subscription agriculture) providing eggs, goat and cow milk, honey, vegetables and fruit.
-We are converting one of our oldest orchards into a multilevel, self-sustaining food forest designed with the principles of permaculture.
-The Village also maintains a central composting program.
+We have converted one of our oldest orchards into a multilevel, self-sustaining food forest designed with the principles of permaculture.

 Housing and Buildings

-The new Living Wisdom Center on the Ananda school campus is being constructed of blocks formed from wood chips from recycled wood.
+The new Living Wisdom Center on the Ananda school campus was constructed of blocks formed from recycled wood chips.
 The building was designed to combine sustainable design elements with a beautiful and uplifting form.
 At least a third of our houses are heated with wood, much of it cut from Ananda’s woodlands.
 Energy efficiency is a priority when remodeling existing homes, and especially in the construction of new homes.

 In over thirty years of land use planning, a number of key principles have guided our development of the land:

-- Cluster development in regions of denser development, leaving the majority of Ananda Village in open space
+- Cluster development in regions of denser development, leaving the majority of Ananda Village as open space

 - Leave open scenic views, and provide view corridors where people walk or drive